szaumoor/ZS_CanIStabYou-Mod/README.md

 **Component 205:** All golems are immune to backstab

-AFAIK only the adamantine golem is immune to backstab in vanilla.
-This will make them all immune.
-This also includes Battle Horrors, and statues, which are also considered golems.
+This will ensure all golems are immune.
+Even though they normally are, if any of them is missing this immunity, it will be added.
+This component also includes Battle Horrors, and statues, which are also considered golems as far as race is concerned.

 ### Invisibility Detection: Removals